 When looking at a 23MP DNG, it was compressed to an 82KB Jpeg.
 Here, we noticed a difference!
-With Google Photos High Quality setting, the image wasn’t quite as crisp as the original.
+With the Google Photos High Quality setting, the image wasn’t quite as crisp as the original size photo.

 This is probably something that would only concern professionals as the difference was slight.
 What was more noticeable was the color.
 The colors weren’t as vivid and the overall image was a fraction darker.

 While we were impressed with the images that were compressed, uploading videos in High Quality left us somewhat disappointed.
 And we weren’t alone.